 the other sites being rebuilt.......some 20+ parts of me having been

-replaced or repaired.
-So I am slowed considerably, but still moving,
+shoulder and So I am slowed considerably, but still moving, I saw the

-to hold one or two events here each summer.
+hope to hold one or two events here each summer in the future.

 I simply am not able to keep up with the big group events we have